To secure that . . . all shall be provided with the means

 Two recent studies, from DCU and the ESRI, asked first-year undergraduates whether they felt that the skills taught in their Leaving Certificate courses prepared them for study at third level.
 An overwhelming majority said that they didn’t, that the Leaving Cert, despite being the main pathway to third-level education, doesn’t provide students with the intellectual skills they will need when they get there.

-Michael O’Leary and Darina Scully at DCU found a ‘worrying disconnect’ between the demands of second- and third-level education.
-The results of their research were depressing:
+Digging into that sentiment, Michael O’Leary and Darina Scully at DCU found a ‘worrying disconnect’ between the demands of second- and third-level education.
+The results of their research were depressing.
+More than two-thirds of first-year students reported that they hadn’t been taught to engage critically with what they were hearing or reading beyond taking notes.

 - Only 27% felt it prepared them to compare information from different sources.